AeneasVerif/charon/CONTRIBUTING.md

 You may also suggest features and enhancements to Charon.
 You can submit these to our [issue tracker][] as well.
 As for bugs, ensure there isn't already an issue for this feature.

 We may close the issue if we feel this idea does not fit within the scope of the project.
 Keep in mind that we want features that will be useful to the majority of our users.
 If you're just targeting a minority of users, consider writing an separate library (support for external rust consumers of Charon is tracked [here](https://github.com/AeneasVerif/charon/issues/178).
-You can also make an OCaml library using `chaorn-ml`).
+You can also make an OCaml library by using the Charon ML library (in the folder `charon-ml/`).

 ### Contributing Code